aspose-font/Aspose.Font-Documentation/net/what-is-font/CSS-fonts/_index.md

 type: docs
 weight: 30
 url: /net/what-is-font/CSS-fonts
-description: To make manipulations with fonts in HTML SCC you need to use the following properties as font-family, font-weight, font-size, font-style, etc. With font-weight, you manipulate how bold the font is.
+description: To make manipulations with fonts in HTML CSS you need to use the following properties as font-family, font-weight, font-size, font-style, etc. With font-weight, you manipulate how bold the font is.
 CSS font-style property is responsible for font slope.
 Use it when you need the font to be italic.
 Putting the right values to the font-size property will affect the text readability hard.
 keywords: css font, css font style, css italic, font face css, font family css list, text bold css, text style css, font type css, html font.
 ---

-The article is aimed to teach you HTML SCC fonts and their properties, depicting with code examples how to work with them.
+The article is aimed to teach you HTML CSS fonts and their properties, depicting with code examples how to work with them.
 You will learn to make your text bold or semibold, to change font size or font family in CSS and many more.

 You will also see the difference between CSS font properties and the common classification of font properties.
 These fundamentals are described in [*What is font?*](https://docs.aspose.com/font/net/what-is-font) article.